Fbeen/tnfs-client/README.md

 ### Setting up a test environment

  1. **Setting up a test server**
  Download the tnfsd server.
 There are already a compiled Linux and Windows [executable](https://github.com/spectrumero/tnfsd/tree/master/bin) on the github page from spectrumero.
 Once downloaded, you can open a terminal window and change to the correct directory.
-In that directory, type in the name of the file, a space and and specify the root directory where your clients will end up.
+In that directory, type in the name of the file, a space and specify the root directory where your clients will end up.
 Example for Linux:

 ```
 cd ~/Downloads/tnfsd